William Phips: Early life

 After his apprenticeship ended in 1673, Phips traveled to Boston, where he continued to employ his shipmaking and carpentry skills.
-About a year later, he married Mary Spencer Hull, widow to John Hull (unrelated to Massachusetts mintmaster John Hull).
+About a year later, he married Mary Spencer Hull, the widow to John Hull (unrelated to the mintmaster John Hull).
 Mary's father, Daniel Spencer, was a merchant and landowner with interests in Maine.
 Phips may have known Mary from an early age.
 By all accounts, the couple exhibited "genuine affection" for one another, and there is no evidence Phips was unfaithful during his long absences from home.

-Phips established a shipyard on the Sheepscot River at Merrymeeting Bay in Maine in 1675 at the outbreak of King Philips War.
-The shipyard was successful, turning out a number of small boats and building its first large merchant ship in 1676.
-As he was preparing for its maiden voyage in August 1676, planning to deliver a load of lumber to Boston, a band of Indians descended on the area during the Northeast Coast Campaign (1676).
+Phips established a shipyard on the Sheepscot River at Merrymeeting Bay in Maine in 1675 during the outbreak of King Philips War.
+The shipyard was successful, producing a number of small boats and building its first large merchant ship in 1676.
+As he was preparing for its maiden voyage in August 1676, planning to deliver a load of lumber to Boston, a group of Indian warriors descended on the area as part the Northeast Coast campaign.
 Rather than take on his cargo, he took on board as many of the local settlers as he could.
-Although he was financially ruined (the Indians destroyed the shipyard and his intended cargo of masts and lumber), Phips was considered a hero among the colonists in Boston.
+Although he was financially ruined as the Indians destroyed the shipyard and his intended cargo of masts and lumber, Phips was considered a hero among the colonists in Boston.

 In the early 1680s, Phips began to engage in a favorite colonial pastime of treasure hunting in the Bahamas.
 As captain of the Resolution, he was seeking treasure from sunken Spanish ships near New Providence.
 The expedition is not well documented but seems to have been profitable, returning shares worth £54 to certain low-level participants.
-New England mintmaster John Hull was one of Phips's investors.
+The mintmaster John Hull was one of Phips's investors.
 Phips earned a widespread reputation for "continually finding sunken ships".

-The voyage of HMS Rose of Algeree
+The voyage of HMS Rose

 Narborough's treasure hunt

-On May 2, 1683, the captain of the frigate HMS Falcon was sailing from England to the West Indies and beckoned the other officers to be present as he broke open his secret instructions.
+On May 2, 1683, the captain of the English frigate HMS Falcon was sailing from England to the West Indies and beckoned the other officers to be present as he broke open his secret instructions.
 He learned that his mission was to aid in the hunt for a large treasure near Hispaniola.
-A sloop in convoy, HMS Bonetta (sometimes Bonito), was designated to do most of the searching, but Falcon would act as aid and protection.
-These instructions were from Sir John Narborough, a rear admiral and commissioner of the Royal Navy, who also had the ear of King Charles II.
+A sloop in convoy, HMS Bonetta, was designated to do most of the searching, but Falcon would act as aid and protection.
+These instructions were from Rear-admiral Sir John Narborough of the Royal Navy, who also had the ear of King Charles II.